Fauci criticizes Fox News for silence after pundit Lara Logan compares him to Nazi doctor

 Fox News did not immediately respond to a request for comment from The Washington Post.

-Logan, a former foreign correspondent for CBS News’s “60 Minutes,” made the controversial comparison earlier this week during a discussion on the omicron variant of the coronavirus in which she incorrectly stated death rates from the virus are comparable to influenza.
+Logan, a former foreign correspondent for CBS News’s “60 Minutes,” made the comparison this week during a discussion on the omicron variant of the coronavirus in which she incorrectly stated that rates of death resulting from the virus are comparable with those from influenza.

 On Thursday, Fauci said her remarks were an “absolutely preposterous and disgusting comparison.”

-Fauci, director of the National Institute of Allergy and Infectious Diseases, also corrected her comment suggesting covid-19, which has claimed nearly 770,000 lives during the pandemic, is similar to influenza.
-The Centers for Disease Control and Prevention estimates that there were 12,000 to 52,000 flu-related deaths each year between 2010 and 2020.
+Fauci, director of the National Institute of Allergy and Infectious Diseases, also corrected her comment suggesting that the covid-19 toll, which the Centers for Disease Control and Prevention has said is nearly 770,000 dead during the pandemic, is similar to that for influenza.
+The CDC estimates that there were 12,000 to 52,000 flu-related deaths each year between 2010 and 2020.

 “Forget about the fact that she was being totally slanderous to me and, as usual, had no idea what she was talking about,” Fauci said.

-Mengele, a Nazi war criminal, was known at Auschwitz as the “angel of death,” or sometimes the “white angel” for his cold and cruel demeanor, according to the United States Holocaust Memorial Museum.
+Mengele, a Nazi war criminal, was known as the “angel of death,” or sometimes the “white angel,” for his cold and cruel demeanor, according to the U.S. Holocaust Memorial Museum.

 He had a particular interest in twins, performing “a broad range of agonizing and often lethal experiments” on identical and fraternal twins — most of whom were children, according to the museum.

-The museum stated that Mengele conducted medical experiments using human tissue and body parts to try to prove the Nazis’ racial theory that Jews and European Roma were more susceptible to disease.
+The museum stated that Mengele conducted medical experiments at the Auschwitz concentration camp using human tissue and body parts to try to prove the Nazis’ racial theory that Jews and European Roma were more susceptible to disease.

 “Many of his ‘test subjects’ died as a result of the experimentation or were murdered in order to facilitate post-mortem examination,” the museum said.